 LOFT INSTALLATION – POSITIVE PRESSURE VENTILATION

 A loft unit is fitted in the roof void and ducted via an air diffuser, normally mounted in the ceiling above a stairwell.
-For units fitted with pre heat facility, the heater control switch is sited on the landing wall at a convenient height to enable the user to switch the heater on or off.
+For units fitted with a pre heat facility, the heater control switch is sited on the landing wall at a convenient height to enable the user to switch the heater on or off.
 Also, the fan speed control is set from this position.

-HALLWAY INSTALLATION - POSITIVE PRESSURE VENTILATION
+WALL INSTALLATION – POSITIVE PRESSURE VENTILATION

 The flat unit is fitted on a convenient wall, as close to the intake point as possible.
 Ideally, the unit should be fitted inside a hall cupboard, where access to an external wall and ambient air is possible.
 Supply ducting is then run to an outlet air grille, normally situated in the hall, in order that the introduced air is delivered to a central point within the dwelling.